SFULibrary/islandora_doi_framework/README.md

 To achieve those tasks, submodules will need to provide and manage whatever configuration settings they need, such as API endpoint URLs, API keys, etc.

-Note that you should only enable a single minting submodule and a single persisting submodule.

 Two submodules are available that can be used during the development and testing of new minting and persisting modules:

 * A submodule to mint sample DOIs using a dummy DOI prefix, [Islandora DOI Framework Sample Mint](modules/islandora_doi_framework_sample_mint)
 * A submodule to persist DOIs to a text file, [Islandora DOI Framework Sample Persist](modules/islandora_doi_framework_sample_persist)

+Note that you should only enable a single minting submodule and a single persisting submodule.
+Therefore, if you enable one or both of these sample submodules, be sure to disable them before enabling your production minting and persisting submodules.

 ## Assigning DOIs to lists of objects